Cha Cha Noi

 Secondary Typography

-He used classical proportions to give the letterforms familiar harmony and elegance.
-The semi-rounded details of the letters give Lato a feeling of warmth, while the strong structure provides stability and seriousness.
-This typeface can be used for body copy, website copy, and printing occasions.
+He employed classical proportions to imbue the letterforms with a sense of harmony and elegance.
+The semi-rounded details lend Lato a warm feel, while its robust structure conveys stability and seriousness.
+This typeface is suitable for body text, website content, and print applications.